James (bishop of Nyitra): Career

 King Andrew II of Hungary persuaded his heir and eldest son Béla to separate from his wife, Maria Laskarina in 1222.
 Andrew planned to arrange a new marriage for Béla, but Pope Honorius III mediated a reconciliation between Béla and Maria in the autumn of 1223.
 This angered Andrew, and Béla fled to Austria, where Duke Leopold VI sheltered him.
 Béla returned in 1224 after the bishops persuaded Andrew to forgive him.
 Nevertheless, border clashes took place between Hungary and Austria throughout 1224 and 1225, before the peace negotiations began.
 The Hungarian king was represented by James during the meeting.
 Andrew and Leopold concluded the Treaty of Graz on 6 June 1225.
 According to German historian Heide Dienst, the document was drafted by James.
 The arriving papal legate Conrad of Urach vouched for the treaty.
 James again performed a diplomatic mission in the winter of 1228, when took a journey to Velehrad, where Ottokar I of Bohemia confirmed the privileges of the local Cistercian monastery.
-Historian Veronika Novák considered Jamed acted as an envoy of Pope Gregory IX there, when the pope's conflict with Frederick II, Holy Roman Emperor has reached its peak.
+Historian Veronika Rudolf considered Jamed acted as an envoy of Pope Gregory IX there, when the pope's conflict with Frederick II, Holy Roman Emperor has reached its peak.
 James was mandated to hinder the proposed marriage between Frederick and Ottokar's daughter Agnes.

 When Thomas, Archbishop of Esztergom died around November 1224, the local cathedral chapter could not agree unanimously about the new archbishop.
 Two rival factions emerged in the following months: a large part of the canons nominated Bishop Desiderius of Csanád, while some members of the college supported the candidacy of James.
 Pope Honorius refused to recognize both elections, citing the contradicted canonical rules of procedure.
 Finally, the pope appointed Robert as the Archbishop of Esztergom in March 1226.
 James also took part in the consecration of the new church of the Pannonhalma Abbey around 1225.
 Under James, the Franciscans settled in his episcopal see Nyitra shortly after 1228.
 James consecrated their first church in the town, dedicated to Blessed Virgin Mary in November 1230.
 He also consecrated the church of Deáki (today Diakovce, Slovakia), alongside Briccius, Bishop of Vác.
 Pope Gregory IX delegated him to judge in the various stages (1227–1228, 1235) of a harsh litigation between the Pannonhalma Abbey and a Hungarian lord Demetrius Csák regarding the right of ownership over the castle Németújvár (present-day Güssing, Austria).
 Simultaneously in 1227, James also acted as a judge in the lawsuit between the Pannonhalma Abbey and the Diocese of Veszprém over the right of collection of tithes in Somogy County.